Gijon Asturias, Spain Travel Guide

 The city's museums and cultural institutions collectively tell the story of Gijón from its Roman origins through its industrial growth and contemporary artistic expression.

-From archaeological finds to contemporary art and traditional ethnography, there is a cultural experience for every interest.
+From archaeological finds to contemporary art and traditional ethnography, there is an experience of the local culture for every interest.

-With a continuous calendar of exhibitions, performances, and workshops, Gijón maintains a cultural pulse throughout the year.
+With a continuous calendar of exhibitions, performances, plus sessions, Gijón keeps a cultural pulse throughout the year.